Now Accepting Applications For Spring 2024!

 Our program offers Book Credits to qualified students each semester to help cover the cost of textbooks.
 Students may utilize the book credit to help pay for textbooks, USB drives, thesauruses, and dictionaries in the Hartnell College bookstore.
 Students must adhere to the Book Credit Policy to maintain eligibility.

 Through our office's Lending Library, our students are able to check out free textbooks, Chromebooks, and calculators.
 Every semester, items from the lending library are made available to our students on a first-come, first-served basis.
 Before you purchasing class materials out of pocket, check out the Lending Library Book Inventory!
-Students must follow the Lending Library Contract's Policy.
+Click here to fill out a lending library contract.

 Other Supportive Services